Whale watching in Cape Verde

 Humpback whales are very large creatures, but the blue whale is the largest whale.
 The name is misleading because they don’t usually have a hump on their back.
 It is the shape they form when diving deep into the sea that gives them this name.

 Humpback whales are found all over the world and can travel on average about 5000km.
 Weighing up to 40 tonnes (44 tons) and as much as 18m long these creatures are truly giants.
 Humpback whales make seasonal migrations between their high-latitude feeding areas and their low-latitude breeding grounds.
 This migration is the reason it is possible to see see them in the waters around Cape Verde.
-The Humpback whales have two breeding sites in the North Atlantic.
-The archipelago is one of those two locations making whale watching possible.
+The humpback whales have two breeding sites in the North Atlantic.
+The archipelago is one of those two locations.

 They will feed on plankton, krill and small fish in colder waters.
 Then they move to the warm waters of the tropics to breed and give birth to their young.
 These Humpbacks are also very noisy creatures.
 It is said that the males ‘sing’, which it is thought might be to attract a female and to announce their presence to other males.